Do your office members groan when the phone rings off the hook? A ringing phone…

 We have three beloved phone tips that may help you hit the reset on the customer service front and save what could have been lost with those missed calls:

-- Set up missed call texts to ensure the patient you’re aware of the missed connection and that you intend to follow up.
+Missed call texts let the patient know that you’re aware of the missed connection and that you intend to follow up.

-- Utilize texts for before and after appointments from the provider, and try to personalize the message.
+Send a text from the provider before and after an appointment, and try to personalize the message.
 Look into the patient’s notes before reaching out to identify specifics that would be helpful to know.
 The more interest you show in the patient, the more valued they’ll feel and, in turn, the more they’ll value your practice.

+We are well aware that we did not touch on everything that can be done in office to build client relationships.
+However, the things mentioned in this article are things which can be easily implemented with Weave’s customer communication software, and they will make a major difference in your practice!
 When a practice pays attention to the details, the love comes through and translates as value to your patients.
-This value is the catalyst in nourishing patient relationships, and soon those 37.5 missed calls will be a breeze to navigate, and your chairs will be filled.
+This value is the catalyst in nourishing patient relationships, and soon those missed calls will be a breeze to navigate, and your chairs will be filled.